cgrkzlkn/qr-code-component/README.md

 }
 ```

-I used both HTML5 and ARIA landmarks for accesibility of the web page:
+I used both HTML5 and ARIA landmarks for accessibility of the web page:

 ```html
 <header role="banner"></header>